 This skills-based, noncredit program prepares adult students for employment in the Information Security field.
 Students will progress through the program by mastering a working knowledge of the fundamental principles and topics of information security and risk management, and demonstrate appropriate diagnostic, risk management and solution application at the organizational level.
 This includes hardware, software, processes, communications, applications, and policies and procedures with respect to organizational cybersecurity.
-Students in this program pathway will be prepared to successfully complete the CompTIA Security+ certification exam (SY0-701), which is an industry-recognized certification administered by a third party.
+Cybersecurity professionals need to find system weaknesses before cybercriminals.
+In doing so, This program focuses on the defensive skills needed to protect a network such as successfully completing the CompTIA Security+ certification exam (SY0-701), CompTIA Cybersecurity Analyst certification exam (CS0-003), and CompTIA Penetration Testing (PTO-002) which are industry-recognized certifications administered by a third party.